metabase/metabase/docs/embedding/static-embedding.md

 You can change the way an embedded question or dashboard looks in an iframe (which won't change how it looks in your Metabase instance).

-From the Click on the **Appearance** tab, and play around with the different appearance settings.
+When setting up a static embed, click on the **Appearance** tab, and play around with the different appearance settings.

 Settings include: